 The Shaman placed his staff into my left hand and instructed me to put my other hand to my side.

 I could not see anything as I became enveloped in herbal smoke.

 I focused on the touch of the Shaman’s hands as she rubbed leaves over my body with the gentle yet firm touch of a masseuse.

-I had a similar encounter the next day at the ATMEX inaugural reception with a famous Shaman, Luis Tomas Marthen Torres.
+The next day, I had a similar encounter at the ATMEX inaugural reception with a famous Shaman, Luis Tomas Marthen Torres.